Delaware Felony Crimes by Class and Sentences

 • the defendant's history of prior convictions.

-Using the above factors, the guidelines set a presumptive sentence—the sentence that the judge must generally hand down unless the circumstances justify a different punishment.
-This presumptive sentence recommends both a set term of imprisonment (say 11 years) and disposition to either prison or probation.
+Using these factors, the guidelines set a presumptive (standard) sentence—the sentence that the judge must generally hand down unless the circumstances justify a different punishment.
+This presumptive sentence recommends the length of the sentence and how it should be served (in prison or on probation).
 Most often, the judge will use the recommended sentence.
-If the sentence falls outside the recommended range or disposition, the judge must provide a rationale (see below for "Exceptional Sentences").
+However, if exceptional circumstances exist, the judge may impose a different sentence.

-When substantial and compelling reasons exist, a judge may break from the recommended sentence and impose an exceptional sentence above or below it.
+When substantial and compelling reasons exist, a judge may break from the presumptive sentence and impose an exceptional sentence above or below it.
 Here are some examples of exceptional sentencing factors.

 Aggravating and mitigating factors.
 Aggravating factors may justify going above the recommended sentence.
 An example would be a defendant who commits a crime against a vulnerable victim.
 On the flip side, a judge might impose a sentence below the recommended time or impose probation rather than prison if mitigating factors were involved, such as a defendant being a first-time offender or induced by others to commit the crime.